hjs-spec/eusair-jep-initial-assessment/docs/GOVERNANCE_CHARTER.md

 ### 2. Strategic Asset Lock-in (Art.
 67A)
 The Foundation acts as the **Legal Guardian** of core assets which are permanently locked:
-- **Intellectual Property**: HJS Protocol Specifications and RDP standards.
+- **Intellectual Property**: JEP Protocol Specifications and RDP standards.
 - **Infrastructure**: Core domains (`humanjudgment.org`, `humanlayer.io`) and trademarks.
 - **Licensing**: Core documents remain permanently open under **CC BY-SA 4.0**.